Sundanese people

-The Sundanese (Note: /ˌsʌndəˈniːz/ SUN-də-NEEZ) (Orang Sunda) are an Austronesian ethnic group native to western part of Java island in Indonesia, with the term Tatar Pasundan (ᮒᮒᮁ ᮕᮞᮥᮔ᮪ᮓᮔ᮪) which covers most of the administrative areas of the provinces of West Java, Banten, and western part of Central Java.
+The Sundanese (Note: /ˌsʌndəˈniːz/ SUN-də-NEEZ) (Orang Sunda) are an Austronesian ethnic group native to western part of Java island in Indonesia, with the term Tatar Sunda (ᮒᮒᮁ ᮞᮥᮔ᮪ᮓ) or Pasundan (ᮕᮞᮥᮔ᮪ᮓᮔ᮪) which covers most of the administrative areas of the provinces of West Java, Banten, and western part of Central Java.
 They number approximately 42 million and form Indonesia's second largest ethnic group, and the fourth largest in Southeast Asia.
 They speak the Sundanese language, which is part of the Austronesian languages.

 Sundanese migrants can also be found in Lampung, South Sumatra, and, to a lesser extent, in Central Java and East Java.

 The Sundanese people can also be found on several other islands in Indonesia such as Sumatra, Kalimantan, Sulawesi, Bali and Papua.

 Origins

 Migration theories

 The Sundanese are of Austronesian origins and are thought to have originated in Taiwan.
 They migrated through the Philippines and reached Java between 1,500 BC and 1,000 BC.
 Nevertheless, there is also a hypothesis that argues that the Austronesian ancestors of contemporary Sundanese people originally came from Sundaland, a massive sunken peninsula that today forms the Java Sea, the Malacca and Sunda Straits and the islands between them.
 According to a recent genetic study, Sundanese, together with Javanese and Balinese, has a significant admixture of Austroasiatic and Austronesian ancestries.